-To use an encrypted connection for the transfer of the binary log required during replication, both the master and the slave servers must support encrypted network connections.
+To use an encrypted connection for the transfer of the binary log required during replication, both the source and the replica servers must support encrypted network connections.
 If either server does not support encrypted connections (because it has not been compiled or configured for them), replication through an encrypted connection is not possible.

 Setting up encrypted connections for replication is similar to doing so for client/server connections.
-You must obtain (or create) a suitable security certificate that you can use on the master, and a similar certificate (from the same certificate authority) on each slave.
+You must obtain (or create) a suitable security certificate that you can use on the source, and a similar certificate (from the same certificate authority) on each replica.
 You must also obtain suitable key files.

-To enable encrypted connections on the master, you must create or
+To enable encrypted connections on the source, you must create or

 obtain suitable certificate and key files, and then add the